 Here are some easy tips for how to color code your planner with planner categories:

-Figure out WHAT you are tracking in your planner.
+Step 1: Write down a list of WHAT you are tracking in your planner.

 In order to set up a GREAT color coding organization system for your planner, you first need to know HOW you use your planner.